 How to Wire Outside Motion Security Light Fixtures

 Application: Security Light Fixture Wiring.

-Skill Level: Beginner to Intermediate – Best wired by a licensed electrician.
+Skill Level: Beginner to Intermediate – Best wired by a licensed electrical contractor or certified electrician.

 Tools Required: Basic Hand Tools and Safe Ladder.